brucefan1983/NEP_CPU/README.md

 * Some atom types can be missing in the simulated system.
 For example you can use the above NEP model to simulate a CuNi binary alloy.
 It is important to make sure to still set Cu atoms to type 2 and Ni atoms to type 3.
 In this case, atom types 1 and 4 are missing.

-* Currently NEP cannot be hybridized with other potentials in LAMMPS.
+* One can hybrid NEP with other potentials in LAMMPS.

 * If you want to calculate the heat current correctly, use the following command to get the 9-component per-atom virial:
   ```shell